rust-lang/rfcs/text/0000-rustdoc-json.md

   remains deprecated and unused.
-- **Alternate data format (XML, Bincode, CapnProto, etc).** JSON was selected for its ubiquity in available parsers, but selecting a different data format may provide benefits for file size, compressibility, speed of conversion, etc. If the implementation leans on serde then this may be a non-issue as it would be trivial to switch serialization formats.
+- **Alternate data format (XML, Bincode, CapnProto, etc).** JSON was selected for its ubiquity in available parsers, but selecting a different data format may provide benefits for file size, compressibility, speed of conversion, etc. Since the implementation will lean on serde then this may be a non-issue as it would be trivial to switch serialization formats.
-- **Alternate data structure.** Massage the data so that it echoes something closer to user perception, rather than the internal `clean` AST that they're currently modeled after.
-Such a refinement can be provided in a future RFC, as a potential alternate data format to output, if necessary.

 # Prior art
 [prior-art]: #prior-art